Meet the team

 Jennifer is the Interpretation and Community Learning Officer for the Darent Valley Landscape Partnership Scheme.
 She project manages and coordinates a host of inter-connected projects within the Darent Valley with the overall aim to get people reconnected to their local landscape and encourage them to explore, enjoy and value their natural and cultural surroundings.
 Jennifer also leads on all of the Scheme’s interpretation projects and works with a host of local organisations, schools, community groups, artists among others to deliver the various projects.
 Previously Jennifer was the Interpretation and Community Engagement Officer for the Valley of Visions Landscape Partnership Scheme in the Medway Gap between 2008 – 2013.

-Mary Tate – Head for the Hills Project Officer
+Jane Cook – Head for the Hills Project Officer

 Mary is coordinating and delivering the projects surrounding the Kent Downs AONB 50th Anniversary Year.
 The AONB will be celebrating the natural beauty of the Kent Downs with a number of celebration events, live performances, exhibitions and guided walks.